flo199213/Hoverboard-Firmware-Hack-Gen2/README.md

-I started from Florian Repository ( https://github.com/flo199213/Hoverboard-Firmware-Hack-Gen2 )
-Florian rewrote the firmware for hoverboards composed by 2 boards, starting from Niklas repository ( https://github.com/NiklasFauth/hoverboard-firmware-hack/ )
+I started my code from Florian Repository ( https://github.com/flo199213/Hoverboard-Firmware-Hack-Gen2 ) Florian rewrote the firmware for hoverboards composed by 2 boards, starting from Niklas repository ( https://github.com/NiklasFauth/hoverboard-firmware-hack/ )
 Niklas rewrote the firmware for hoverboards composed by a big board and sensor boards.